Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 I tuck the book into my lap and sit with him for a moment.
 "Is there anything I can do for you?"

-He doesn't respond for a long time, before finally turning toward me.
+He doesn't respond at first but finally turns toward me.
 His face is haunted, as if his body has been trying to cry, but can't.

 He scoffs.
 "That wretched thing.
 Who would keep such a useless fucking thing, anyway?
 Sorrow... really.
 A low blow."
 He promptly grabs one of his pillows and buries his face in it.